-- 1. No student may use the repeat option more than five times TOTAL.
-For example, this means repeating five DIFFERENT courses once each, or repeating each of two different courses twice (four repeats) and one additional course once. - 2.
+- 1. No student may use the repeat option more than six times TOTAL.
+For example, this means repeating six DIFFERENT courses once each, or repeating three different courses twice. - 2.
 A single course may not be repeated more than twice. - 3.
-Replacement for the grade in the first attempt occurs automatically at the completion of the second attempt of a repeated course.
-This constitutes one of the five available repeats. - 4.
-A grade replacement will only take place on the second attempt of a course. - 5.
-When a student completes a third attempt of a course, the grades for the second and third attempts will be used to calculate the cumulative grade point average.
+The most recent grade, regardless of whether it is higher or lower, will be the grade used for the GPA calculation.